alexfare/GageCalibrationTracker/README.md

 GageCalibrationTracker is a gage calibration management software solution that makes maintaining tool calibration records easy and free running off Microsoft Excel. <br>
 <br>
 This is a WIP & Is in use at my facility, If you want a clean & clear copy download the latest release.<br>
+Note: Please use v3.12.3 and up. v3.12.3 fixed an issue with the database losing or mixing up information.<br>
 <br>
 Default Username: Admin<br>
 Default Password: Admin<br>